 The default MDT for the enterprise customer consists of provider routers P1, P2, and P3 and their associated PE routers.
 PE4 is not part of the default MDT, because it is associated with a different customer.
 The figure shows that no data flows along the default MDT, because no one outside of San Jose has joined the multicast.

 Figure 1.
 Default Multicast Distribution Tree Overview

 An employee in New York joins the multicast session.
 The PE router associated with the New York site sends a join request that flows across the default MDT for the multicast domain of the customer.
 PE1, the PE router associated with the multicast session source, receives the request.
 The figure depicts that the PE router forwards the request to the CE router associated with the multicast source (CE1a).

 Figure 2.
 Initializing the Data MDT

 The CE router (CE1a) begins to send the multicast data to the associated PE router (PE1), which sends the multicast data along the default MDT.
 Immediately sending the multicast data, PE1 recognizes that the multicast data exceeds the bandwidth threshold for which a data MDT should be created.
-Therefore, PE1 creates a data MDT, sends a message to all routers using the default MDT that contains information about the data MDT, and, three seconds later, begins sending the multicast data for that particular stream using the data MDT.
+Therefore, PE1 creates a data MDT, sends a message to all routers using the default MDT, which contains information about the data MDT, and, three seconds later, begins sending the multicast data for that particular stream using the data MDT.
 Only PE2 has interested receivers for this source, so only PE2 will join the data MDT and receive traffic on it.

-PE routers maintain a PIM relationship with other PE routers over the default MDT and a PIM relationship with its directly attached PE routers.
+PE routers maintain a PIM relationship with other PE routers over the default MDT and a PIM relationship with directly attached PE routers.